Eykthirnyr/VFAPP/README.md

 # Video Filter App

-A versatile video filtering application built with Python and Tkinter, designed to help users filter video files based on various criteria such as codec, resolution, duration, and file size.
+A versatile video filtering application built with Python and Tkinter, designed to help users filter video files based on various criteria such as codec, resolution, duration, file size, and bitrate.
 This tool is perfect for quickly narrowing down video files in a directory according to specific needs.

+---

 ## Features

+### **Filtering Options**
 - **Filter by Codec**:
   - Supports a wide range of codecs, including HAP (HAP, HAP-Q), ProRes, H.264, HEVC, VP9, AV1, and many more.